Sebastien-Lechat/node-UBER/doc/account/edit.md

 {
     "name": "[Current name or new name]",
-    "email": "[Current email or new valid email]", "picture": "[Current picture or new valid picture]", "phone": "[Current password or new valid password]", "password": "[Current password, used to validate identity]" }
+    "email": "[Current email or new valid email]", "picture?": "[Current picture or new valid picture]", "phone?": "[Current phone or new valid password]", "password": "[Current password, used to validate identity]" }
 ```